andyatkinson/my-retail/README.md

 As requests for product IDs come in, we could cache the response with a key of the product ID, and the value as the JSON string, e.g. in memcached or another key-value store, and then for subsequent requests for the same ID, server the JSON string from the cache store and not make a live HTTP call.

 We could specify a period of time that the cached response is fresh, e.g. 1 minute (the TTL).

+#### Optimize JSON serialization

+Benchmark various JSON serialization options.

+#### Consider a slim API response variant

+Using a parameter, a client could request a reduced set of attributes that represent the object.
+For example, in a mobile app on a summary screen, a trade-off for a faster summary screen could be fetching fewer attributes for each row, which would take less time to serialize, and produce a smaller JSON payload.